auth0/docs/articles/auth0-hooks/cli/create-delete.md

 ## Delete an Existing Hook

-If you need to delete an existing Hook, the following command will do so:
+If you need to delete an existing Hook, you can do so using the following command:

   `auth0 rm my-extension-1 -p auth0-default`